AdemCE-eng/Content_Inspiration/README.md

 5. **Configure Ollama**

-   The application attempts to start `ollama serve` automatically when summaries are generated.
+   The application automatically launches `ollama serve` when summaries are generated and terminates the process when summarization completes.
+On Windows, any lingering child processes are forcibly killed.
    Make sure the `ollama` CLI is installed and pull the required model:
    ```bash
    ollama pull mistral  # or your preferred model